-Each dot in the chart below was a member of the House of Representatives in 1998.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Fazio is shown as a purple triangle. (analysis methodology)
+Fazio is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1998 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Fazio sponsored bills primarily in these issue areas:

 Government Operations and Politics (33%) Economics and Public Finance (11%) Health (11%) Environmental Protection (11%) Science, Technology, Communications (9%) Crime and Law Enforcement (9%) Foreign Trade and International Finance (9%) Public Lands and Natural Resources (7%)

 Fazio recently introduced the following legislation:

 - H.R.
 4659 (105th): Keep Kids Safe at School’s Act